mcelhens/Jin_Yu_Comp_Biophysics/README.md

 [Jin Yu Lab Website](https://sites.uci.edu/jinyulab/)

+## A note on forcefields

+Unless otherwise noted in a publication we use the Amber14sb-parmbsc1-tip3p-gaff forcefield collection.
+This forcefield is available online.

 ## Nucleotide Fidelity of SARS-CoV-2 RNA-Dependent RNA Polymerase (RdRp)

 Example case of dATP input files included for equilibrium, umbrella sampling, and steered MD.